Biography of Chaudhary Charan Singh -The only Prime Minister of India who did not face Parliament and who is also dubbed as “Champion of Farmers”

 Importantly, December 23 is celebrated as Kisan Diwas or National Farmers’ Day on the occasion of the birth anniversary of former Prime Minister and Farmer leader Chaudhary Charan Singh.
 The idea to celebrate Farmers’ Day is to express gratitude to the farmers who have formed the backbone of the country’s economy.
 It may be recalled that Chaudhary Charan Singh, the son of a farmer who has been dubbed the “Champion of Farmers”, has taken several steps to reform the agriculture system along with introducing several policies to strengthen the farmers.

-Chaudhary Charan Singh died on May 29, 1987 at the age of 84, at New Delhi, India.
-It may be recalled that after the death of Chaudhary Charan Singh, The Amavasya Airport in Lucknow, Uttar Pradesh was renamed as Chaudhary Charan Singh International Airport and The University of Meerut in Uttar Pradesh, India was also named as Chaudhary Charan Singh University in his honour.
-Intellectual approach, hard work and humble behaviour and as an uncompromising freedom fighter, skilled politician, working MP, Chaudhary Charan Singh, who has dedicated his entire life to the nation, is the ideal of the present day.
+Chaudhary Charan Singh died on May 29, 1987, at the age of 84, in New Delhi, India.
+It may be recalled that after the death of Chaudhary Charan Singh, The Amavasya Airport in Lucknow, Uttar Pradesh was renamed as Chaudhary Charan Singh International Airport, and The University of Meerut in Uttar Pradesh, India was also named Chaudhary Charan Singh University in his honor.
+Intellectual approach, hard work, and humble behavior, and as an uncompromising freedom fighter, skilled politician, and working MP, Chaudhary Charan Singh, who has dedicated his entire life to the nation, is the ideal of the present day.

 FAQ